-During accelerated stability, a dietary supplement in its intended packaging is placed inside an environmental chamber which controls temperature and humidity.
-This chamber will create conditions which are designed to accelerate the normal aging of a product.
+During accelerated stability, a dietary supplement in its intended packaging is placed inside an environmental chamber that controls temperature and humidity.
+This chamber will create conditions that are designed to accelerate the normal aging of a product.
 For example, if a product spends one month in the accelerated machine, it may be the approximate equivalent of six months aging time.
 When the product is removed, we can then test it for potency loss and other effects.

 Step 10: Testing of Finished Products

 Once the finished tablets from the production batch have been made, a repeat for the same types of tests done on the raw materials is performed, including identity and potency, microbiological compliance, and heavy metal compliance.
 The CM will then produce a certificate of analysis (COA) which will be sent to the brand owner.
 Once the brand owner approves the COA, the finished product can be shipped to the customer’s distribution facility, and the manufacturing process is complete.